learn-co-curriculum/java-string-format/README.md

 ```

 As we can see in the example above, the `format()` method is a static method.
-Remember this means it does not need a `String` instance to be called.
+Remember this means it does not need a `String` instance to be called, we invoke
+the method through the class name i.e. `String.format("%s is the best!", bootcamp)`.
 In this
 case we see the `format()` method takes in two parameters, a `String` that we
-want to format and the objects we want to inject into the `String`.
+want to format and the object we want to inject into the string.
 In the
 example, the object just happens to be another `String` but it could be an
 `Integer` or a `Float`.

 We also see in the `String` that we want to format a
-character that looks like this: `%s`.
-The `%` tells Java that some format
+character that looks like this: `%s`, which is called a **format specifier**.
+A format specifier
+indicates how an argument should be processed and where it should be inserted in the string.
-specifiers will follow and be placed here.
-The `s` that follows the `%` is a
+The `s` that follows the `%` is a conversion character. **Conversion characters**
-conversion character. **Conversion characters** are only valid for certain data
+are only valid for certain data
 types and signal that a certain object will be placed within the `String` at the
 spot where the conversion character appears.
 Therefore, the `%s` says that
 another `String` will be placed where the `%s` appears.
 In the example above, we